teamrevlo/RevloAPI/examples/songrequests/README.md

 # SongRequests

 A sample project using Revlo's API to trigger Nightbot's !songs command.

-This can allow you to restrict the !songs command to moderators in your channel, but allow regular viewers to redeem it for points through a revlo reward.
+This sample project allows you to run a secondary bot/account in your chat, which will trigger the !songs command on Nightbot upon a Revlo reward redemption.
+This allows you to restrict the !songs command to moderators in your channel, but allow regular viewers to redeem it for points through a Revlo reward.

 ## Install Instructions